SALVADORPOETA/Podcastr-sm/README.md

 * Dedicated search, discovery, and **profile pages** for content management
 * Fully responsive, mobile-friendly UI with **TailwindCSS** and advanced **React state management**

+## 📖 Pages

+### Home Page

+This home page features a dynamic and reactive interface that showcases trending podcasts in real-time, leveraging Convex for data management and Next.js for optimized rendering.
+The layout is built with a grid of interactive cards (PodcastCard) styled using Tailwind CSS, providing seamless navigation to individual podcast details while ensuring a modern, high-performance user experience.

 <img width="765" height="603" alt="podcastr" src="https://github.com/user-attachments/assets/71bad544-d666-43cc-8121-2a453b44396e" />

 ---